hugo-toha/toha/README.md

   # specify whether you want to show Table of Contents in reading page
   enableTOC: true

+  # specify whether you want the language flags to be displayed.
+  showFlags: true

   # Provide newsletter configuration.
   # This feature has been implemented for Mailchimp only for now.
   # You can also hide it from the footer.